knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

     {# ... #}

 Google calls this page-level configuration.
-One big advantage is that if we already have an access token stored in a cookie, it will call the callback function on page load.
+One big advantage is that if we already have an access token stored in a cookie, it will execute the callback function on page load.
 Now that we have these, remove the ``params`` entirely:

 .. code-block:: javascript